bihealth/sodar-core-legacy/docs/source/getting_started.rst

 ==========

-To proceed with using the SODAR Core framework in your Django site, you must first install and integrated the ``projectroles`` app.
+To proceed with using the SODAR Core framework in your Django site, you must first install and integrate the ``projectroles`` app.
 See the :ref:`projectroles app documentation <app_projectroles>` for instructions.

-Once projectroles has been integrated into your site, you may proceed in installing other apps as needed.
+Once projectroles has been integrated into your site, you may proceed to install other apps as needed.